appbaseio/esc/searchbar/searchbar.md

 ### Query

 Next, we will move to the queries section.
 Here, we will be using the match query for getting the suggestions and will be using the **completion** suggestor query for getting the autocomplete suggestions.
-Let's first query on `city` field.
+Let's first query on the `city` field.

 ```json
 curl "$host/normal_searchbar/searchbar/_search?pretty" -d '{